 FACILITIES DEVELOPMENT SCHEDULE

-FACILITIES DEVELOPMENT SCHEDULE

 pronghorn creek area

 compression schedule:

 Provider shall provide to Owner the following minimum compression and Provider's service obligation shall be for the volumes for which compression is made available as follows:

 Initial Compression.
 Provider shall diligently proceed with the acquisition of all applicable governmental approvals and permits, and rights of way, and subject to the acquisition of such approvals, permits and rights or way, Provider shall no later than October 31, 1999, have available to Owner compression capable of not less that 9,000 Mcf a day at 80 psi suction pressure.